Skip to Content

 Just so that we don’t bore you by repeating ourselves about fees and facilities, there are a couple of things you need to know about the backcountry campgrounds in Yoho National Park

-You need a reservation to stay in any of the backcountry sites, and a backcountry camping permit, which starts from $10.50 CAD per night.
+You need a reservation to stay in any of the backcountry sites, and a backcountry camping permit, which starts from $11 CAD per night.
 No fires are allowed at these sites, but they do each have tent pads, dry toilets, food storage lockers, and picnic areas.
-All of the sites cost $12.50 CAD per person per night, plus an additional $11.50 CAD reservation fee.
+All of the sites cost $13.50 CAD per person per night, plus an additional $11.50 CAD reservation fee.

 Lake O’Hara Campground

-Lake O’Hara is the crown jewel of Yoho National Park – but like most precious jewels, it’s tightly locked away.
-Okay, not really, but it’s definitely not easy to visit Lake O’Hara, as there are some pretty tight restrictions on visitor numbers.
+Lake O’Hara is the crown jewel of Yoho National Park – but like most precious jewels, it’s tightly locked away… Okay, not exactly, but it’s definitely not easy to visit Lake O’Hara, as there are some pretty tight restrictions on visitor numbers.
 And since Lake O’Hara is one of the most beautiful lakes in the Rockies (and dare we say it, the world), reservations at this campground are in very high demand.

-There are only 30 tent sites available at the Lake O’Hara Campground, and they all become available on the same day in late March (the exact date changes from year to year), so you’ll need to plan ahead and book your spot online through the Parks Canada website.
-Set an alarm for this one and be on the website before reservations open, because they sell out almost immediately.
-It feels just like trying to get concert tickets, only for us it’s probably even more nerve-wracking.
+There are only 30 tent sites available at the Lake O’Hara Campground, and they all become available on the same day (the exact date changes from year to year), so you’ll need to plan ahead and book your spot online through the Parks Canada website.

-You can also try to reserve a spot on the Lake O’Hara shuttle, but this is even more difficult and it’s not guaranteed.
-However, you can still hike the 10-kilometer (6-mile) access road with your gear.
-It’s all uphill and there’s not really much scenery to enjoy along the way, but when you get to Lake O’Hara it will all be totally worth it.
-Plus, you can stay for up to 3 nights (if you’ve reserved camping in advance), so you don’t have to trudge back down the road again straight away.
+That said, if you did just miss out on camping, you can also try to reserve a spot on the Lake O’Hara shuttle, with updates on reservations for the ticket lottery draw being announced in February.
+You can also still hike the 10-kilometer (6-mile) access road with your gear.
+It’s all uphill and there’s not really much scenery to enjoy along the way, but when you get to Lake O’Hara, it will all be totally worth it.

 Little Yoho Campground

 Little Yoho Campground can be found along the Iceline Trail hike, about 10 kilometers (6 miles) from Takakkaw Falls, so it’s a good option if you want to split the hike into two days.
 It’s close to the Stanley Mitchell Hut and the Little Yoho River, so there’s plenty to check out nearby.
-In the evening, you can also hike the Kiwetinok Trail from the campground to beautiful Kiwetinok Lake, which is about 6.5 kilometers (4 miles) out-and-back.

 Laughing Falls Campground